robertschank/robertschank.github.io/index.md

 1. **How do you react, what happens, when you believe that thought?** - Notice everything.
 How does it feel in your body?
 How do you see yourself and others?
 What images play in your mind?

    Stay with your original thought.
-If you find yourself thinking "[Original thought], *and that means _____*," you've jumped to a new thought.
-Come back to the first one.
+You might find yourself thinking "[Original thought], *and that means _____*."
+A new thought is filling in the blank.
+Jot it down for later if you like, but for now come back to the first one.

 1. **Who would you be without that thought?** - Imagine yourself in the same situation, but without this belief.
 Who are you?
 How do you feel?